mikko-ahonen/usm-rfc/workflow-format.md

 # Acknowledgments

-   The authors would like to thank the following for their valuable
+   The authors would like to thank the following people for their valuable contributions: ...
-   contributions: ...

 #  References